fredchyan/Woof-or-Meow/README.md

 # Woof or Meow

 Woof or Meow is an iOS application that display images from the [subreddit /r/aww](https://www.reddit.com/r/aww/).
 It obtains JSON data from Reddit, extract the URLs and download the images from Imgur.
 User will be able to store or share the image she likes.
-In addiction, the user can also submit the picture to IBM Watson Visual Recognition Service for further analysis.
+In addition, the user can also submit the picture to IBM Watson Visual Recognition Service for further analysis.

 ![main-photowall](http://i.imgur.com/JtW5LrS.gif)